U.K.’s top diplomat defends chaotic Afghan evacuation, citing intelligence failures

 He was equally unrevealing about the numbers of Afghan employees — including embassy guards — who needed to be evacuated.
 Committee members suggested it could be as many as 9,000 Afghans.

-Raab confirmed that Afghans who guarded the British Embassy compound, even after the Taliban took Kabul, were left behind because the buses transporting them “were not given permission to enter the airport.”
+Raab confirmed that Afghans who guarded the British embassy compound, even after the Taliban took Kabul, were left behind because the buses transporting them “were not given permission to enter the airport.”

 The guards, who worked for the British security firm G4S, told British reporters they were spending their days hiding out in homes and only venturing out at night.

-Lawmakers also pressed Raab to explain how the fleeing staff of the British Embassy could have left documents behind with names of Afghan staffers, in addition to the job applications submitted by others.
+Lawmakers also pressed Raab to explain how the fleeing staff of the British embassy could have left documents behind with names of Afghan staffers, in addition to the job applications submitted by others.

 Raab said the closing of the embassy was accelerated at the last moment — and that all those named in the documents have been transported to Britain.